Avon (county): Creation

 To the north the county bordered Gloucestershire, to the east Wiltshire and to the south Somerset.
 In the west it had a coast on the Severn Estuary and Bristol Channel.

 The area of Avon was 520 square miles (1,347 km^{2}) and its population in 1991 was 919,800.
 Cities and towns in Avon included (in approximate order of population) Bristol, Bath, Weston-super-Mare, Yate, Clevedon, Portishead, Midsomer Norton & Radstock, Bradley Stoke, Nailsea, Yatton, Keynsham, Kingswood, Thornbury, Filton and Patchway.

 The coat of arms created for the county featured six blue and white waves representing the river Avon and parts of the coats of arms of the incorporated areas.
-The shield featured a dragon from the arms of Somerset divided into gold and red by a chevron from the arms of Gloucestershire.
+The shield featured a wyvern from the arms of Somerset divided into gold and red by a chevron from the arms of Gloucestershire.

 The crest combined the unicorn of Bristol with the sword of St. Paul (one of the patron saints of Bath Abbey) and the crown of King Edgar, who was crowned King of England by St. Dunstan in Bath Abbey.

-The sea-stags were created for Avon to represent the historic importance of the Avon ports and the Royal Forest which covered a large part of the County.
+The sea-stags were created for Avon to represent the historic importance of the Avon ports and the Royal Forest which covered a large part of the county.
 As a heraldic badge, a sea-stag continued to be used by some organisations in the geographical area.